Synchronization has occurred.

 Thirty-four days after Major Ersatz’s arrest at the Capricornian-Aquarian border by the Ophiuchians, Werner and his squadron were deployed back out to the southern border.
 They were ordered to take up station at the Argoan border outpost they had been positioned at prior to their rerouting to the Capricornian-Aquarian border.
 The tactility of this particular outpost was a topic Werner considered often.

 A trench stretching one thousand kilometers to the east and seven-hundred fifty hundred kilometers to the northwest gouged the ground at the location.
 Another fifty kilometers had been added to the line since they had left.

 Werner supposed that was one reason the Aquarian-Capricornian border conflict was resolved so efficiently.
 Both countries were already busy skirmishing on the southern front with Argo, a large country beyond Signum that was hungry for more land.
-Despite their common enemy, however, there had been no word of negotiation or partnership between the Aquarius and Capricorn against Argo.
+Despite their common enemy, however, there had been no word of negotiation or partnership between Aquarius and Capricorn against Argo.
 Not even a proposal.
 Werner reasoned that their cultures, militaries, and military strategies were too different for those developments.
 Catastrophe and lack of coordination through union.
-But maybe in time…
+But maybe in time these trenches would…